50 Interesting and Fun Facts about the Netherlands

 Pro tip: Make sure to download the Christmas town Valkenburg app to stay in the know with all the activities and attractions!

 Did you know?
 Leiden won the best Christmas Market in Europe in 2016!
 Now that’s high praise.
 Leiden is the charming sister city of Amsterdam - only a 30 min train ride away, and it’s known for having the best floating Christmas Market in the world!
-What’s a floating Christmas market, you’re wondering?
-They’ve basically set up 90 stalls on a floating platform along the Nieuwe Rijn, where you can find hand-crafted Christmas gifts, watch performances, and even try to ice skate on the floating ice-rink!

 Transport back in time and space to the literary world of Charles Dickens!
 This beloved festival features all the featured classic characters: Oliver Twist, David Copperfield, and of course Ebeneezer Scrooge!
 All along the streets of historical Bergkwartier you’ll find Christmas carolers, live orchestras, and potentially even a royal visit by Queen Victoria herself!
 With over 900 characters to dress up as, it’s a super fun way to get into the holiday spirit and appreciate one of the most beloved English writers.

-Brighten up the dark, winter nights at one of Amsterdam’s annual winter events: Lichtfestival Amsterdam!!
-Over 20 unique light artworks are spread out throughout the bustling Dutch capital, where you can walk or cycle your way through the lit up masterpieces.
 Download the route map for all the exact locations, or listen to an audio guide that tells the stories that inspired the project.
 Want the ultimate Amsterdam experience?
 Book a canal cruise during the evening and glide underneath the glowing lights in Amsterdam’s famous canals!

 Eindhoven also gets its own ‘lichtfestival’!
 Follow the light at the end of the winter tunnel in this modern city, with their annual event called GLOW!
-The city hosts a free light festival with art installations dotted around in different locations.

-Ice, Ice, baby!
-Grab a warm jacket and prepare to be amazed by the art created by 550,000 kilos of ice and snow!
-Every year the world’s best ice sculpture artists join in Zwolle to create a magical winter wonderland.
 This year's theme is “What a Wonderful World,” with ice sculptures reaching up to 6 meters high!
 If that’s not impressive, wait until you see the special effects created by light, sound, and decorations to complete the art pieces.
 Need to warm up?
 They’ve got you covered with the Jagermeister ice bar, completed with heated terraces.

 Aside from all the big Christmas events that take place, there are also activities you can get involved with inside and outside this winter season.

 Arguably the most beloved Dutch sport!
 Whether it’s the canals freezing over or just a man-made rink, there’s never a wrong time to lace up the skates and get out there.
 Lucky for you, most cities are going to have an ice skating facility of some sort.
 For our favorites, we recommend ICE Amsterdam in the famous Museumplein, the Olympic sized Coolest Rink in Amsterdam, Cool Event Scheveningen in The Hague, or if you’re really lucky - the canals of Giethoorn!
-Pro tip: Don’t just go ice skating on any body of water, make sure you check in with the authorities or locals to see if the canals are frozen enough to skate on.

 The Dutch are so into ice skating, they’ve created an annual ice skating race that spans across 11 cities!
 The Royal Frisian Eleven Association - yes, they even have their own association - hosts the world’s longest ice skating competition every year once the temperatures drop low enough.
 Unfortunately the only one in charge of the timing is Mother Nature herself: there has to be a 15 cm thickness of ice before the event can happen.
-That means the Dutch most likely have their skates ready by the door all of winter, just in case!
-Good to know: Only members of the association can participate in the tour (with a maximum of 16,000 skaters) but don’t let that stop you from going out and witnessing the event!
-It’s basically The Netherland’s version of the Super Bowl, after all!

-With winter comes cold weather, and short, dark days.
-Although Christmas markets have hot chocolate and gluhwein to warm you up, let’s face it: you don’t always want to be outside.
-On the days where you feel like getting out but staying indoors, why not check out a Christmas ballet?
 Any of our art and theater lovers will appreciate this magical performance to get you in the Christmas spirit.
 The Dutch National Ballet in Amsterdam hosts the Nutcracker and the Mouse King, where guests can stare in awe at the living room transformed into a snowy forest, and iconic skating scenes across the Amsterdam canals!

 If there’s one thing the Dutch love, it’s their theme parks.
 Get into the holiday spirit while also satisfying your inner adrenaline junkie!
 These types of events are always busy and they aren’t very authentic.
 But they’re good if you’re looking for a spectacle or something the kids will love.
 So, here are three theme parks in the Netherlands with extra cool Christmas events.

 Get the family together for an action-packed Christmas celebration.
 Along with the typical rides, the park has added a 400-meter-long ice skating rink!
 Every day the Snow Princess and Fire Prince will leave their Ice Palace (with a real snow slide!) and visit kids in their sleigh.
-If that’s not enough to impress the little ones, check out the extra special light show at night, with 200 fountains coming to life with light effects, music, and fire.

 Welcome to the Magic Winter Weeks at Toverland, where you and the family can get festive with Christmas decorations, campfires with roasted marshmallows, and even a Christmas themed rollercoaster!